JoGorska/bonsai-shop/README.md

 ### faq questions form

 can I prevent superuser from editing newsletter choice?
 Yes - by setting - if superuser - input type  = hidden, but the superuser can still go to admin panel and change this.
+I can also edit it in the dev tools - as input type hidden is visible there.

 It would have to be protected in the back end from saving by superuser.
+There must be a way of setting different levels of access.
+It might be safer for the store owner not to be superuser will access to django admin panel, only to access 99% of crud functionality of all models - with this small exception.
+There is not enough time for me to explore this possiblity.

 preventing normal user from editing draft status to published - currently it is input type hidden.
 It might be safer to add this in the back end.
 Before the form is validated.

+I've tested if I can edit published status from chrome dev tools.
+I logged in as a normal user and inspected the hidden input for status.
+I updated it to 1 (published) and it has submitted form and published the question.

+The status input should not be displayed as input hidden, the same with user, as it can be very simply edited.
+This should be added to the form instance in the view before the form is validated.

+### FAQ questions form creating Subscriber

 can I make it create subscriber